nubenetes/awesome-kubernetes/docs/freelancing.md

 - [certace](https://www.certace.com/)
 - [hellobonsai](https://www.hellobonsai.com/)
 - [remoteone](https://remote.one/)
+- [BairesDev](https://www.bairesdev.com/join-us/) We are a nearshore software outsourcing company, 100% remote, and we are always looking for the best tech talent.

 ## Alternatives.
 Contractor Management / Umbrella Company solutions

 - If you are not earning substantial amounts of money, Umbrella Companies are a cheaper option than being self-employed in Spain.
 They generate invoices for you, pay social security, deduct tax and file your tax return at the end of the year.
 - They offer solutions across Europe, the Middle East and Africa.
 - Most of the time the umbrella company will want you to work as a freelancer.
 Otherwise it's a B2B contract between the umbrella company and the client, raising the invoices to the client (they will probably reject it).
 - [paystream.co.uk: What is an umbrella company?](https://www.paystream.co.uk/umbrella/what-is-an-umbrella-company/)
 - [umbrellaselector.com/Spain](http://umbrellaselector.com/Spain)
 - [freelance.es](https://freelance.es/) Work like an umbrella company